Skip to content

 • To delete the local clusters, execute make teardown.
 Note: This should not be necessary between Tilt sessions.

-• The internal and external clusters can be setup and torndown separately with make setup-int/make teardown-int and make setup-ext/make teardown-ext.
+• The (platform) cluster can be setup and torn down with make setup/make teardown.
 The teardown commands will only remove the KinD cluster but not the registry.

 • make update-controller updates the controller Helm Chart and the charts that depend on it.
 The command is automatically executed by the internal Tiltfile if any file in the controller Helm Chart changes.